Use current environment instead of virtualenv for tox testenvs

 - Runs the tox testenv’s commands in the current Python environment (that is, the environment where tox is invoked from and installed in).
 Unlike regular tox invocation, this installs no dependencies declared in deps.
 An attempt to run this with a Python version that doesn’t match will fail (if tox is invoked from an Python 3.7 environment, any non 3.7 testenv will fail).

-- Instead of running any commands, simply prints the declared dependencies in deps to the standard output or specified file.
-This is useful for preparing the current environment for the above. --print-deps-to-file will overwrite the file if it already exists.
+- Instead of running any commands, simply prints the declared dependencies in deps to the specified FILE.
+This is useful for preparing the current environment for tox --current-env.
+Use - for FILE to print to standard output.

 Invoking tox without any of the above options should behave as regular tox invocation without this plugin.
 Any deviation from this behavior is considered a bug.

 The plugin disables tox’s way of providing a testing environment, but assumes that you supply one in some other way.
 Always run tox with this plugin in a fresh isolated environment, such as Python virtualenv, Linux container or chroot.
 See other caveats below.

 Obviously, tox was created to run tests in isolated Python virtual environments.
 The --current-env flag totally defeats the purpose of tox.
 Why would anybody do that, you might ask?

 Well, it turns out that tox became too popular and gained another purpose.